OutSystems/docs-product/src/managing-the-applications-lifecycle/manage-tech-debt/how-enable-autoclass.md

 # How to enable or disable auto-classification

-AI auto-classification allows you to onboard factories into the Architecture Dashboard and classify each module so that it fits into the right architecture layer.
+AI auto-classification allows you to onboard infrastructures into the Architecture Dashboard and classify each module so that it fits into the right architecture layer.

 ## Prerequisites